la2050/archive/_projects/2015/models-of-mobilization.md

   40% and increase tree canopy to an equitable 25%.
 project_image: 'https://img.youtube.com/vi/r9LtyQwYAks/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/r9LtyQwYAks'
-'In one to three sentences, please describe your proposal.': >- TreePeople will conduct a pilot-to-scale project in two communities that will determine what inhibits and motivates people to take specific environmental actions related to rainwater harvesting and tree canopy, based on socioeconomic, cultural, and environmental characteristics.
-With the information we learn, we will create models to mobilize similar communities throughout LA, which has the potential to reduce water importation by at least 40% and increase tree canopy to an equitable 25%.
 Where will you be working?:
   - San Fernando Valley
   - South LA